cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways/README.md

 <img width="1024" alt="image" src="https://user-images.githubusercontent.com/110976272/215268136-947d048a-c805-4bf5-b637-1ed2db7e563e.png">

-## 1.2.
+# 1.2.
 Connectivity Impact of adding a Virtual Network Gateway (ER or VPN)

-### 1.2.1.
+## 1.2.1.
 Azure Virtual Network GW (VPN or ER) for On-Prem Connectivity
-Whether it is VPN or ER, if a Virtual Network Gateway (VNG) is added in a VNET, the On-Prem routing prefixes received on the virtual Network GW will by default automatically be propagated and programmed in the Effective routes of any VM in this VNET and, **depending on per-peering settings**, in peered VNETs too.
+:arrow_right: Whether it is VPN or ER, if a Virtual Network Gateway (VNG) is added in a VNET, the On-Prem routing prefixes received on the virtual Network GW will by default automatically be propagated and programmed in the Effective routes of any VM in this VNET and, **depending on per-peering settings**, in peered VNETs too eventually.

 The VNET hosting the virtual Network GW is usually a central hub VNET, its range is advertised in return to the On-Prem.

 Let's look at the **default route propagation** when an Virtual Network GW is deployed (Expressroute GW here, but the results would be similar with a VPN GW).
-By default, adding a Virtual Network GW does NOT enable the transit on EXISTING VNET peerings:

 *The On-Prem is emulated by a VNET connected to the Hub VNET Expressroute circuit.*

 <img width="1024" alt="image" src="https://user-images.githubusercontent.com/110976272/215268623-5e4ca81d-fc4f-49f9-8607-f7c9a986f57d.png">

-### 1.2.2.
-Propagation of Spokes & On-Prem prefixes
+:arrow_right: By default, adding a Virtual Network GW does NOT enable the transit on EXISTING VNET peerings: the On-Prem prefixes received on the Virtual Network GW are NOT readvertised to the peered VNETs and the Spoke VNET IP ranges are NOT propagated On-Prem.

+## 1.2.2.
+On-Prem <=> Spokes propagation

-#### “GW transit” scope = the entire VNET & the VNET range is not advertised On-Prem
+### 1.2.2.1.
+“GW transit” scope = the entire VNET & the VNET range is (or is not) advertised On-Prem

 Let's enable **GW Transit** on the peering between Spoke1 VNET and the Hub VNET (hosting the Virtual Network GW).
 Both sides of the peering must be updated:

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/110976272/215270865-bd19eb5f-1c29-4005-873a-e64b5260e56f.png">